TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-asr.md

 ## **Recommended Steps**

-Consider the above alternate VM sizes and/or Regions for your deployment.
+Consider the alternate VM sizes and/or regions for your deployment specified above.
 These recommendations are generated based on the current capacity conditions.
-If you see the originally requested region and size in the recommendations, please try creating the VM again as the issue might have been temporary and there could be sufficient resources for allocation currently.<br>
+If you see your originally requested region and size in the recommendations, try creating the VM again, because the issue might have been temporary and there may now be sufficient resources.<br>

 | To determine sizes by ... | Do the following |
 | --- | --- |